Helping our Nation’s Military & Their Families in Their Local Communities

 How toMake Decorative Big Yellow Ribbon Bows

-A large yellow welcome home ribbon is tied around a tree.
+A large Yellow Ribbon tied around a tree.

-Yellow ribbon bows have long been a symbol to welcome a person home from a long journey, hospital or military deployment.
+Yellow Ribbon bows have long been a symbol to be tied till a loved one is welcomed home from a military deployment, long journey, hospital or a prisoner.
 A large yellow fluffy ribbon bow is a striking addition to a wedding arbor, surprise gift or a welcome home display.
 Use regular ribbon to make a large decorative ribbon bow.
 The stiffer sides of wired ribbon allows you to shape the over-sized bow with loops that hold up well in the out of doors.

 Things You’ll Need